 They are used to making their own decisions and living with the consequences, and our attempts to influence them may result in unwanted or unwelcome meddling.

-On the other hand, to just let them go without warning runs contrary to our nature as fathers and parents.
+On the other hand, to just let them go without warning runs contrary to our nature as parents.
 So striking the balance is critical.
-How should fathers and parents think about their adult children and what they can do to influence them for good when they see the end of the destructive path they might be on?
+How should parents think about their adult children and what they can do to influence them for good when they see the end of the destructive path they might be on?

 Respond When Asked